Tuesday, December 20, 2016

 She hiccupped and burped, and it tasted like jelly.

-And she reached for some catnip she kept on the shelf.
+and she reached for some catnip she kept on the shelf.

-A wink of her eye to a peering gray head,
+Then a wink of her eye to a peering gray head,

-Let the little mouse know he had nothing to dread.
+let the little mouse know he had nothing to dread.

 Cats pulled in their claws, and they started to smirk.